YottaDB/YDBDoc/MessageRecovery/errors.rst

 MAXSEMGETRETRY, Failed to get ftok semaphore after tttt tries because it is being continually deleted

-Run Time Error: A process was unable to open a database file because on every one of tttt tries it found something kept deleting the IPC semaphore that gates access to the file.
+Run Time Error: A process was unable to open a database file because on every one of tttt tries, it found that something kept deleting the IPC semaphore that gates access to the file.

 Action: Check for one or more rogue processes disrupting IPC semaphore, or for damage to the Operating System semaphore services.